 - Loosen the breast meat by making a long, horizontal cut from the top of the wing to the point where the leg used to meet the breast.

 - Remove the breast meat by making a deep, vertical cut along the breastbone.
 Then cut in an angled, downward motion underneath the breast towards the horizontal cut.

 - Repeat these steps to remove the second breast.

 - Finish by pulling the wing away from the body and cutting through the joint.
 Remove the wing tip, if desired.

 Prefer to follow along with photos?
-Check out our complete how-to guide.
+Check out our complete guide on how to carve a chicken.

 How to Store Roast Chicken

 A cooked chicken will last three to four days in the refrigerator.
 It’s best to store chicken in an airtight container or sealed bag.
 Wrapping it in aluminum foil will work in a pinch, but exposure to air will dry out the chicken and ruin its flavor.